 How long will my license be suspended if I’m found guilty of DUI?

 While this will depend upon your particular case, a standard license suspension for a first DUI offense maybe 4 to 6 months.
-A second conviction may result in a suspension of up to 2 years, the third conviction for up to 3 years, and a fourth conviction up to 4 years.
+A second conviction may result in a suspension of up to 2 years, the third conviction for up to 3 years, and a fourth conviction for up to 4 years.
 It is also important to understand that your license is not suspended by the court, but rather the Department of Motor Vehicles.
-At your hearing, the DMV will decide whether the officer had reasonable rounds to confiscate your license and the length of time for which your driving privileges should be suspended.
+At your hearing, the DMV will decide whether the officer had reasonable grounds to confiscate your license and the length of time for which your driving privileges should be suspended.

 Do I need a lawyer at my DMV hearing?

 A DMV hearing is an administrative hearing and is entirely separate from the criminal court process.
-This means that the state will not provide a defendant with a public defender as representation.
+This means that the state will not provide a defendant with a public defender as a representor.
 However, it is highly recommended that you work with a private attorney who can represent you at your DMV hearing.
 This hearing must be scheduled within 10 days of your arrest, and having an experienced attorney at your side can help to guarantee a positive outcome.

 Will I go to jail if I’m found guilty of drunk driving?

-Different counties throughout Southern California apply different guidelines in regards to mandatory minimum sentences for drunk driving convictions.
+Different counties throughout Southern California apply different guidelines in regard to mandatory minimum sentences for drunk driving convictions.
 For instance, a first time offender may face a mandatory minimum county jail sentence of 48 hours.
 A second conviction may result in a mandatory jail sentence of 96 hours.
 For this reason, it is important to work with a defense lawyer immediately – in order to have the opportunity to avoid a mandatory jail sentence.

 Do I have to take a field sobriety test, blood test or breath test?

-After you are stopped under the suspicion of intoxicated driving, you may be asked by law enforcement to take a field sobriety, breath or blood test.
+After you are stopped under the suspicion of intoxicated driving, you may be asked by law enforcement to take field sobriety, breath or blood test.
 While you can refuse a test, doing so will actually result in the suspension of your driver’s license, for up to 1 year (for a first refusal).
 According to California’s Implied Consent law, a person who has signed for and received his/her driver’s license has agreed to submit to chemical testing to determine his/her blood alcohol level after a DUI arrest.